Executive Compensation, and Key Talent and Superstar Pay for Performance

 Designed in collaboration with senior faculty at Cornell University’s ILR School, this course offers the perfect blend of academic study and practical application.
-The course content includes case studies to illustrate key concepts, and is underpinned by an evidence-based, social science approach.
+The course content includes case studies to illustrate key concepts and utilizes an evidence-based, social science approach.

 Topics addressed in this course include: